You will need

 Before you begin

 - It’s up to you where you do this activity – you could take the recipe and make it work however you’re meeting at the moment, whether that’s online or face-to-face indoors or outdoors.
+This would also be a great challenge to do between meetings (with support from an adult) – the group could share photos of their creations at their next meeting.

 - If you’re meeting face-to-face, check out more detailed guidance for completing your risk assessments.